 Blue is a much cleaner blank slate.
 It's large and doesn't take a ton of imagination to reconfigure it in your head and make something amazing out of it.

 Green takes much more imagination.
 It is slightly smaller than Blue, and the rooms seem more "set" and immovable in the layout of Green, which would require working around them.
 But I think it could be handled.

 The street in front of Green is narrow and busy.
 And that equals noisy.
 By the time you get to the back of the property, there doesn't seem to be any issues with it being overly noisy.
 But the rooms at the front of the house suffer from the street noise.

 Blue is on a comfortably wide street with low traffic.
 It's nice and quiet.
 It's also a shorter walk to Lucia.

 Based on that, it seems fairly easy.
 Blue, right?

 But Blue is going to cost $25k-30k more than Green.
 Would that money be better used in construction?
 Especially considering Green would probably require less construction, and would be more along the renovation lines?

-I walked past both houses considerably more times after that initial visit.
+I walked past both houses on my own considerably more times after that initial visit.
 Weighing them both out.